 Sedum is a large genus of succulents in the family Crassulaceae, primarily native to rocky, mountainous environments in the Northern Hemisphere, but also in the southern hemisphere in Africa and South America.
 It was described by Carl Linnaeus in 1753 as a genus with about 600 species subsequently reduced to about 450 species by forming up to 32 segregate genera.
 The members of this genus are commonly known as Stonecrops because many gardeners joke that only stones need less care and live longer.

-Sedums are a quite diverse group of plants that includes annual, biennial, and perennial ground covers, subshrubs and shrubs.
+Sedums are a quite diverse group of plants that include annual, biennial, and perennial ground covers, subshrubs, and shrubs.
 They have thick stems and attractive, fleshy, colorful leaves that vary from small and needlelike to large, flattened, or cylindrical.
 The foliage colors change through the seasons in a wide range of colors, from green, blue, yellow, orange, red to purple.
 Star-shaped, generally five-petaled flowers usually appear in clusters and come in shades of pink, red, yellow, or white.
 They are highly attractive to bees and butterflies.
 Most Sedums bloom in the summer and fall.

 The generic name "Sedum" derives from the Latin "sedeo," meaning "to sit" and refers to the growing habit (they sit and sprawl over the rocks and walls) of many of the Sedums.